RIAPS/riaps-integration/riaps-x86runtime/vm-creation-readme.md

     GenericName=MQTT and Node-Red Startup Script
     ```

+22) Install mininet, see mininet_install function in [vm_utils_install.sh](https://github.com/RIAPS/riaps-integration/blob/master/riaps-x86runtime/install_scripts/vm_utils_install.sh).
+Due to an issue with the mininet installation script, the cloning of openflow needs to change from "git://..." to "https://...".

-22) Reset the password to the default and cause reset of password on next login.
+23) Reset the password to the default and cause reset of password on next login.

 ```
 sudo passwd riaps
 sudo chage -d 0 riaps
 ```

-23) Compress the VM disk (.vmdk) using xz, create a sha256sum txt file and post in the appropriate place.
+24) Compress the VM disk (.vmdk) using xz, create a sha256sum txt file and post in the appropriate place.

 >***Note: The ssh keys on the preloaded virtual machine are **NOT SECURE**.
 The ```secure_key``` found in the RIAPS home directory will generate a new set of keys and certificates, then place them on both the VM and indicated remote RIAPS hosts.***